Makalaster/wasteland-wares/README.md

 **Bonus:**
 - Incorporate Material Design principles into your app
 - Create a review system for user feedback for each product
-- Add more complexity to the user's searches (possibly allowing more than one search criteria at a time)
 - Incorporate images from the internet using [Picasso](http://square.github.io/picasso/) or [Glide](https://github.com/bumptech/glide)
 - Implement **Master/Detail Flow** with side-by-side list and detail panes on large (i.e. landscape tablet) screens
 - Allow user to filter (i.e. by product category) in addition to search